Guido Fawkes - end of an era

 Ten years ago, when the Guido Fawkes website celebrated its tenth anniversary, the prime minister David Cameron sent a video message apologising for his absence.

-Half the cabinet was said to have attended, not to mention the mayor of London, Boris Johnson.
+Half the cabinet was reported to have been on the guest list, not to mention the mayor of London, Boris Johnson.

 Boris was present again last night when the website marked its 20th anniversary with another champagne reception, followed by dinner, at the same venue, the Institute of Directors in London’s Pall Mall.